nascar-interactive/Dev-meetings/README.md

-# NASCAR Interactive Development meetings
+# NASCAR Interactive Development kiosk

 ## To Build.
 To Explore.
 To Share.